SteveBarnett/Remixing/_big-ideas/slow-down.md

 ### What is it?

-Taking a moment before speaking or acting.
+Take a moment before speaking or acting.

 ### Why is it important?

+When we slow down, we can:

-Slowing down lets you respond rather than react.
+- respond rather than react.
 Intensity and reactivity breed more of the same.

-Moving more slowly lets you see more clearly.
-See things as they are.
-See yourself as you are.
+- see more clearly: see things as they are, see ourselves as we are.

-It lets you pay more attention.
-The more attention you put on something, the more meaning it has.
+- pay more attention.
+The more attention we put on something, the more meaning it has.

-Slowing down gives you time to reflect.
-Reflection is where learning happens.
+- have time to reflect.
+Reflection is where we cement learning.